lsellens/pico-serprog/readme.md

 Plug in your Pico.
 Mount it as you would any other USB flash drive.
 Copy `pico_serprog.uf2` into it.
 Your programmer is now ready.
-If you want to change the firwmare, you need to press the button on the board while you plug it in.
+If you want to change the firmware, you need to press the button on the board while you plug it in.

 ## Usage